Draught proofing your home

 With a smart meter you’ll be able to see what you’re spending in pounds and pence in near real time, so you can instantly see the financial benefits of those small changes too.

-Here are a few cheap and simple draught proofing tips that may enable you to turn your thermostat down a couple of degrees so you can save money on your energy bills.
+Here are our cheap and simple draught proofing tips that may enable you to turn your thermostat down a couple of degrees and save money on your energy bills.

 You can insulate the sides of your doors with simple strip insulation and draught sealers, widely available at DIY shops.
 Energy Saving Trust have some great advice on how to fit insulation strips.